Home > Empowering Educators Secondary STEM

 • Collaborative Leadership Development: Connect with fellow educators leading STEM across partnership schools to share strategies, resources, and challenges.

-• Industry & Sector Engagement: Gain direct insight into how maths is used in real STEM careers through engagement with industry partners, colleges (FE), and universities (HE).
+• Industry & Sector Engagement: Gain direct insight into how numeracy is used in real STEM careers through engagement with industry partners, colleges (FE), and universities (HE).

 • Upskilling Across Disciplines: Enhance your ability to support colleagues across science, technology, engineering, and maths departments with an integrated, future-facing approach.

-• Hands-On Learning Experiences: Discover ready-to-use classroom activities that bring maths to life and align with real-world STEM applications.
+• Hands-On Learning Experiences: Discover ready-to-use classroom activities that bring maths to life across all STEM subjects and align with real-world applications.

 • Alignment with National Priorities: Support your school’s development plans and Scotland’s STEM education strategy by strengthening the link between education and economic opportunity.